Świecko: History

 During World War II, the Oderblick labor education camp (Arbeitserziehungslager Oderblick) was established near the village by Nazi Germany in October 1940.
 Its prisoners were mostly Poles, but also Belgians, French, Bulgarians, Dutch, Yugoslavs, Russians, Ukrainians and Italians.
 The camp on the site of the former workers' camp for the construction of the motorway was built for 400 prisoners and was under the Gestapo control center in Frankfurt (Oder).
 At least 11,500 prisoners could have passed through the camp.
 Camp commandant was SS-Obersturmführer Schneider, deputy camp commandant SS-Stabsscharführer Willi Dietrich.
 Since the camp was also used as an extended prison, there was a women's section in which German women were held.
 Their treatment was better than that of the other inmates.

 In autumn of 1941 typhus broke out and the camp was completely isolated until May 7, 1942.
 Almost all the prisoners at the time died.
 New prisoners were brought in since May 1942.
 The prisoners were forced to exhausting labour, and were subjected to malnutrition, cold, mental and physical abuse, accidents at work, diseases, and tortures and murder by German guards.
 Some prisoners even committed suicide.
 According to the survivors, many people died in the camp every week or even every day.
 In the final stages of the war, the Germans took blood from prisoners for wounded German soldiers.
 The liquidation of the camp began on January 30, 1945, when 1,600 prisoners were sent on a death march to the Sachsenhausen concentration camp.
 The number of prisoners who survived the march is not known.
 Some of the survivors were used as forced labour in the Heinkel factory in Potsdam.
 On January 31, 1945, around 70 sick prisoners were locked up in the sick barrack and burned alive.
 The other barracks were also burned, and probably all the documents relating to the camp as well.
 On March 16, 1945, 29 prisoners reached the Buchenwald concentration camp.
+Soon after the liquidation of the camp, it was the stopping point of a death march of prisoners of various nationalities from the dissolved camp in Żabikowo to Sachsenhausen.

 At the end of the Second World War, on February 2, 1945, the residents of the village fled towards Frankfurt from the approaching Red Army.
 On February 3, the 77th Rifle Division of the Soviet 69th Army took the place without a fight.
 After the end of the war, the village, along with the lands east of the Oder–Neisse line became again part of Poland.
 The abandoned village was resettled by Polish civilians.
 The locals who had fled were prevented from returning by Polish militiamen.
 The village was renamed Świecko.
 In 1977 a memorial to the victims of the Nazi German labor camp was built.